-The proposal includes amendments to the text of the Oregon City Municipal Code.
-Planning Division staff and consultants have been working with the community to provide updates to the development standards within the Oregon City Municipal Code.
-The standards include a variety of topics such as options for additional housing opportunities as well as other streamlining and consolidation-related changes which were not reviewed by the equitable housing advisory committees.
-As whole, the amendments result in greater opportunities for housing, reduce many regulations, streamline processes, provide clarity around existing standards, address some concerns, and are formatted so they are easier to follow.
-This proposal does not include any changes to the adopted zoning map or any city-initiated construction or development.
+Ordinance 19-1008 contains amendments to the text of the Oregon City Municipal Code that supplement the amendments contained in Ordinance 18-1009.
+The legislative file, LE-18-0001 was the overall file number for a variety of updates the development standards within the Oregon City Municipal Code.
+The updated standards adopted through Ordinance 18-1009, which became effective August 2nd, 2019, addressed reducing zoning barriers to additional housing opportunities, which were developed through the City's Equitable Housing project, as well streamlining and procedural changes which were not reviewed by the equitable housing advisory committee.
+The amendments result in greater opportunities for housing, reduce many regulations, streamline processes, provide clarity around existing standards, address some concerns, and are formatted so they are easier to follow.
+LE-18-00001 does not include any changes to the adopted zoning map or authorize any city-initiated construction or development.